THE ACRYLIC DRYING

 techniques, artists have varying needs to keep paint from drying

 too quickly.
-They may require longer mixing time on the pallet,
+They may require longer mixing time on the palette,

 or longer blending time on the canvas or other support.